rafx115/EntraIDcampjo/guides/reset-mfa.md

 2. Click on "Reset multi-factor authentication."
 3. Confirm the action.

+## Step 3: Notify the User
+- Inform the user that their MFA has been reset and that they will need to reconfigure it the next time they sign in.

+## Additional Notes
+- Ensure that the user has backup contact methods set up in case they lose access to their primary MFA device.

 ## Troubleshooting
 - If the "Reset multi-factor authentication" option is not available, ensure you have the necessary permissions.